onap/demo/README.md

  - pom.xml: POM file used to build the software hosted in this repository.

  - version.properties: current version number of the Demo repository.
-Format: MAJOR.MINOR.PATCH (e.g. 1.1.0)
+Format: MAJOR.MINOR.PATCH (e.g. 1.3.0)

- - The "boot" directory contains the scripts that install and configure ONAP:
+ - The "boot" and "heat/ONAP/cloud-config" directories contain the scripts that install and configure ONAP.
+This separation is due to size limits imposed by importing files into a VM for cloud-init.
+The two directories contain:
     - install.sh: sets up the host VM for specific components.
 This script runs only once, soon after the VM is created.
     - vm\_init.sh: contains component-specific configuration, downloads and runs docker containers.
 For some components, this script may either call a component-specific script (cloned from Gerrit repository) or call docker-compose.
     - serv.sh: it is installed in /etc/init.d, calls vm\_init.sh at each VM (re)boot.
     - configuration files for the Bind DNS Server installed with ONAP.
 Currently, both simpledemo.openecomp.org and simpledemo.onap.org domains are supported.
     - sdc\_ext\_volume_partitions.txt: file that contains external volume partitions for SDC.

+ - The "boot" directory also contains a "robot" sub-directory that includes scripts to run Robot from the VM.

- - The "docker\_update\_scripts" directory contains scripts that update all the docker containers of an ONAP instance.
+ - The "docker\_update\_scripts" directory contains scripts that update all the docker containers of an ONAP instance (NOT UPDATED SINCE AMSTERDAM RELEASE).

  - The "heat" directory contains the following sub-directories:

+    - OAM-Network: contains the Heat files for creating the ONAP private management network.
+This is required only if that network is needed out of the Heat stack.

  	- ONAP: contains the HEAT files for the installation of the ONAP platform.
-NOTE: onap\_openstack.yaml AND onap\_openstack.env ARE THE HEAT TEMPLATE AND ENVIRONMENT FILE CURRENTLY SUPPORTED. onap\_openstack\_float.yaml, onap\_openstack\_float.env, onap\_openstack\_nofloat.yaml, onap\_openstack\_nofloat.env AND onap\_rackspace.yaml, onap\_rackspace.env AREN'T UPDATED AND THEIR USAGE IS DEPRECATED.

  	- vCPE: contains sub-directories with HEAT templates for the installation of vCPE Infrastructure (Radius Server, DHCP, DNS, Web Server), vBNG, vBRG Emulator, vGMUX, and vGW.

- 	- vFW: contains the HEAT template for the instantiation of the vFirewall VNF (base\_vfw.yaml) and the environment file (base\_vfw.env) For Amsterdam release, this template is used for testing and demonstrating VNF instantiation only (no closed-loop).
+ 	- vFW: contains the HEAT template for the instantiation of the vFirewall VNF (base\_vfw.yaml) and the environment file (base\_vfw.env).
+This template is used for testing and demonstrating VNF instantiation only (no closed-loop).

  	- vFWCL: contains two sub-directories, one that hosts the HEAT template for the vFirewall and vSink (vFWSNK/base\_vfw.yaml), and one that hosts the HEAT template for the vPacketGenerator (vPKG/base\_vpkg.yaml).
-For Amsterdam release, these templates are used for testing and demonstrating VNF instantiation and closed-loop.
+These templates are used for testing and demonstrating VNF instantiation and closed-loop.

  	- vLB: contains the HEAT template for the instantiation of the vPacketGenerator/vLoadBalancer/vDNS VNF (base\_vlb.yaml) and the environment file (base\_vlb.env).
 The directory also contains the HEAT template for the DNS scaling-up scenario (dnsscaling.yaml) with its environment file (dnsscaling.env).